Eleven7825/eleven7825.github.io/_posts/2021-07-04-DTECH-00711-Lift-platform-instruction.md

     tone(pul,Pulse*Speed,1000*circle/Speed);
     delay(1000*circle/Speed);
     digitalWrite(dir,LOW);

   }

   delay(interval);
 }

 ```

+## Other software
 The control pannel uses Arduino Mega which was produced in China, if your computer connot recognize the arduino, you can download the chinese version Mega usb driver at:

 [http://www.wch.cn/download/CH341SER_EXE.html](http://www.wch.cn/download/CH341SER_EXE.html)

+## Defualt about microstep driver
+The default power of the microstep diver is 2A and the default ratate speed is 6400 pulse/circle.